netlify/next-on-netlify/README.md

 module.exports = {
   // Target must be serverless
-  target: 'serverless'
+  target: "serverless",
 };
 ```

 #### 2. Add postbuild hook

 The next-on-netlify package adds the `next-on-netlify` command.
-When we run this command, some magic happens to prepare our NextJS app for hosting on Netlify*.
+When we run this command, some magic happens to prepare our NextJS app for hosting on Netlify\*.

 We want the next-on-netlify command to run after we build our NextJS application.
 So let's add a postbuild hook to our package.json file: